The 7 Greatest Desktop Environments and Window Managers of All Time

 3. KDE 3.x

-KDE 3.x KDE 3.x was the meat and potatoes.
+KDE 3.x was the ride.
 Familiar from the UI/UX, but configurable.
 It was still busy and quirky like KDE still is to this day but somehow much more cohesive than later versions ever managed to become.

 It still comes to mind as the de-facto Linux experience of the early 2000s.
-It’s even the desktop Zuck was portrayed as using to write Facebook in the middle of a chart generated for the New Years Eve mayhem.
+It’s even the desktop Zuck was portrayed as using to write Facebook in the fridge.

 2. Fluxbox